 When choosing your theme, starting with a reputable source makes a massive difference.
 Once you’ve found a theme you like the look of, you can then simply refer to this simple checklist:

-Is the theme fast to load (use Pingdom Tools to compare performance of different themes)?
+- Is the theme fast to load (use Pingdom Tools to compare the performance of different themes)?

 If you can answer those four questions in the affirmative, you’re probably looking at a pretty good theme.